philvuai/showgrandad/README.md

 2. Go to [Netlify](https://netlify.com)
 3. Drag the `dist` folder to the deploy area

+### Setting up FaunaDB (Optional)

+For persistent cross-device storage, you can set up FaunaDB:

+1. Go to [FaunaDB](https://fauna.com) and create a free account
+2. Create a new database called `showgrandad`
+3. Create a collection called `photos`
+4. Create a server key in the FaunaDB dashboard
+5. In your Netlify dashboard, go to Site settings → Environment variables
+6. Add a new variable: `FAUNADB_SECRET` with your FaunaDB server key
+7. Redeploy your site

+**Note**: The app works without FaunaDB using fallback storage, but FaunaDB provides true persistence.

+## Cross-Device Photo Sharing

+**Server-Side Storage**: Photos are now stored on the server using Netlify Functions with FaunaDB.
+This means:
+- Photos uploaded on any device will appear on all devices
+- True cross-device synchronization for the entire family
+- Secure server-side storage with localStorage fallback

+**For Family Use**:
+- Family members can upload photos from any device
+- Grandad will see all photos from all family members
+- Photos are automatically synced across phones, tablets, and computers

 ## Security Note

 This application currently uses localStorage for data persistence and a simple password check.
 For production use with sensitive family photos, consider: